 - Eastern barred bandicoot although there are no records of this species within the reserve, there are a couple of roadkill records along Old Forcett Reserve in close proximity to the Reserve.
 The reserve provides suitable habitat for this species and it is likely to utilise the site for foraging and nesting.
 Areas of dense weeds, grasses and sagg provide habitat for this species.
-Numerous conical shaped diggings were evident across the site which could be attributed to this species (as well as the southern brown bandicoot which was observed onsite during the surveys). - Swift parrot potential nesting trees (eucalypts >70 cm DBH) were mapped across the site and are shown in Figure 4.
+Numerous conical shaped diggings were evident across the site which could be attributed to this species (as well as the southern brown bandicoot which was observed onsite during the surveys). - Swift parrot potential nesting trees (eucalypts > 70 cm DBH) were mapped across the site and are shown in Figure 4.
 Some suitable foraging trees (Eucalyptus globulus) also occur in the southern part of the reserve.
 Swift parrots tend to nest near significant stands of forage trees, particularly blue gum.
 No swift parrots were observed during survey. - Masked owl Some larger more mature trees (>100cm DBH) which occur in the reserve may provide hollows large enough for this species.
 The site also provides suitable foraging habitat, including open grassy areas around the dog exercise area and the sports field.
-In general the site is optimal masked owl foraging habitat. - Forty-spotted pardalote White gums within the reserve provide a potential foraging resource for this species although it has not been recorded in the area.
+In general the site is optimal masked owl foraging habitat. - Forty-spotted pardalote White gums within the reserve provide a potential foraging resource for this species although it has not been recorded in the area and is unlikely to occur with the

-- Wedge-tailed eagle and white bellied sea-eagle these species may utilise the reserve as part of a larger foraging home range.
-There are no known nests. - Tasmanian devil and quolls the reserve provides suitable foraging habitat for these species.
-The site provides limited denning resources for these species although the eastern quoll may utilise dense groundcover vegetation along the creek or areas of dense sedges and bracken.
+- nearest documented nesting colony located over 13km away at Lime Bay on the Tasman Peninsula (although surveys in 2010 failed to locate any birds at this location). - Wedge-tailed eagle and white bellied sea-eagle these species may utilise the reserve as part of a larger foraging home range.
+There are no known nests nor suitable trees. - Tasmanian devil and quolls the reserve provides suitable foraging habitat for these species but limited denning resources, although the eastern quoll may utilise dense groundcover vegetation along the creek or areas of dense sedges and bracken.
 These species may traverse the area utilising areas of native vegetation and farmland further east of the reserve.